 Input : ascii("¥") Output : '\xa5' Input : ascii("µ") Output : '\xb5' Input : ascii("Ë") Output : '\xcb'

-We see that in these examples, all the non-ASCII characters have been escaped, i.e, there encoded code gets displayed by using the ascii() method.
+We see that in these examples, all the non-ASCII characters have been escaped, i.e, their encoded code gets displayed by using the ascii() method.